 Human life depends on the goods and services supplied by natural eco-systems.
-An overall view and an effective and synergic approach are key to the safeguarding of the functions and processes exerted by the environment, with a view to providing future generations with the right to achieve longevity. health and creativity within the context of sustainable human development.
+An overall view and an effective and synergic approach are key to the safeguarding of the functions and processes exerted by the environment, with a view to providing future generations with the right to achieve longevity, health and creativity within the context of sustainable human development.
 It is important to pay greater attention to environmental issues when practicing development cooperation, so as to restore, where possible, compromised environmental functions and to conserve integral ones.
-To this end, it is necessary to base cooperation programmes on a wider awareness of the impacts on the environment (such as deforestation, reduction of natural habitats, pollution, erosion and soil salinization, overexploitation of resources, for example) and of the options available for addressing them at the various space-time scales (renewable sources.
+To this end, it is necessary to base cooperation programmes on a wider awareness of the impacts on the environment (such as deforestation, reduction of natural habitats, pollution, erosion and soil salinization, overexploitation of resources, for example) and of the options available for addressing them at the various space-time scales (renewable sources, efficient use of resources, territorial use planning, for example).
+This calls for careful integration of local cultures and traditional practices with recent knowledge and technologies the application of which should promote equal access to basic services while guaranteeing production and the chance for social participation.
+At the same time, it is essential to obtain positive integration and communication between the local level, where the effects of the interventions on the environment are felt, and the various institutional levels where the decisions are made and the intervention and environmental management policies are prepared.

-are prepared.